Tigers vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Tigers vs. Guardians: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Steven Kwan and Nick Maton will be among the star attractions when the Cleveland Guardians face the Detroit Tigers on Tuesday at 1:10 PM ET, at Comerica Park.
+Jose Ramirez and the Cleveland Guardians play Nick Maton and the Detroit Tigers at Comerica Park on Wednesday.
+First pitch is at 1:10 PM ET.

-The Tigers are +100 moneyline underdogs in this matchup against the favored Guardians (-120).
+Bookmakers list the Guardians as -155 favorites on the moneyline, while giving the underdog Tigers +125 moneyline odds to win.
+The game's total is set at 8.5 runs.

 Rep your team with officially licensed Tigers gear!
 Head to Fanatics to find jerseys, shirts, and much more.